Bodzia Cemetery: Costume and Ornaments

 The remains of a leather item, thought to be a belt, were found near the pelvis of an inhumed male.
 Neither a buckle, nor other metal elements of a belt were found in the grave.
 This indicates that it was an ordinary belt not used to showcase the status of the wearer, or was perhaps a fastening used to tie together an overcoat or other garment made of fabric.
+This artifact features the distinctive trident symbol ('dvuzubets'), historically associated with the Rurikid dynasty of ancient Rus'.
+Some scholars suggest that this belt set could be dated to the era of Prince Svyatopolk Yaropolkovich of Turov, around 1008-1013 AD.
+The presence of this symbol in Bodzia indicates potential ties between the region and the Rus' nobility of the time.
+It's hypothesized that the individual buried in grave E-864/I might have been a swordsman in the service of Prince Svyatopolk, highlighting the cemetery's significance in understanding the socio-political landscape of early medieval Eastern Europe.

 The remains of a scabbard were found in the grave of a male.
 A langsax type battle knife was found in the grave, along with the wood and leather remains of a scabbard.
 The leather used for the scabbard was tanned with animal hair.
 This is thought to be evidence of a continuing pagan tradition of Anglo-Saxon influence.

 253 beads and other glass fragments were found across 10 graves at Bodzia cemetery.
 The grave of one woman aged between 20 – 25 years contained 164 silver and glass beads of different design.
 Another female's grave (aged between 20 – 30 years) contained 35 glass beads.
 Other glass beads of various colours and design were found across the site, some of the most distinct being decorated with gold foil.
 These beads are thought to have been imported from across Europe and the Near East, as many specimens had characteristics of Arabic and Byzantine craftmanship.

 Three silver kaptorgi were found at the site.
 These are small boxes that are associated with magic and ancient ritual.
 They often contained amulets, precious items, or plant materials that were used to protect against evil.
 Two of these were decorated with a unique eagle design, the third was very poorly preserved.
 The eagle depicted on two of the kaptorgi did not have talons, which is a motif that has appeared in Merovingian and Anglo-Saxon cultures.
 Eagles were a common powerful motif in Roman, Greek, Scandinavian, Rus and Germanic cultures, though these depictions usually contained talons.